Skip to main content

 How frequently does CFA data refresh on this page?

-CFA prices update in real time during U.S. market hours (9:30 AM-4:00 PM ET, weekdays).
-Fundamentals refresh after quarterly or annual filings.
-Analyst ratings and AI insights update daily.
-News is aggregated continuously from financial sources.
+CFA prices update in real time during U.S. market hours.
+Fundamentals refresh after quarterly filings; analyst ratings and AI insights update daily; news is aggregated continuously.

 What has driven CFA's recent stock price performance?

-Recent price movement in VictoryShares US 500 Volatility Wtd ETF (CFA) can be influenced by earnings results, analyst revisions, sector rotation, and broader market sentiment.
-Notable catalyst: Unique volatility-weighted methodology..
-Check the News and Technical Analysis tabs for the latest drivers.
+VictoryShares US 500 Volatility Wtd ETF (CFA) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
+Notable catalyst: Unique volatility-weighted methodology.
+See the News tab for the latest drivers.
 Past performance does not predict future results.

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.